1835 Democratic National Convention

 The 1835 Democratic National Convention was held from May 20 to May 22, 1835, in Baltimore, Maryland.
-It was the second presidential nominating convention held in the history of the Democratic Party, following the 1832 Democratic National Convention.
 The convention nominated incumbent Vice President Martin Van Buren for president and Representative Richard Mentor Johnson of Kentucky for vice president.

 Former Speaker of the House Andrew Stevenson served as the convention chairman.
 With the support of President Andrew Jackson, Van Buren won the presidential nomination unanimously.
 Johnson narrowly won the two-thirds majority necessary for the vice presidential nomination, overcoming a challenge from William Cabell Rives of Virginia.
 The Democratic ticket of Van Buren and Johnson went on to win the 1836 presidential election.

 Background

 On February 23, 1835, President Andrew Jackson wrote to James Gwin of Tennessee and claimed a preference for someone who would "most likely to be the choice of the great body of republicans" in regard to his successor.
 He expressed the desire to hold another national convention to nominate candidates for the presidency and vice presidency.
 He instructed Gwin to show the letter to the editor of the Nashville Republican.
 The newspaper later reprinted the letter.